Moto G30, Moto G10 Power with quad rear cameras launched

-New Delhi, March 9 (IANS) Motorola on Tuesday launched two new budget smartphones Moto G10 Power and Moto G30 with a near-Stock Android 11 OS right out of the box.
+New Delhi: Motorola on Tuesday launched two new budget smartphones Moto G10 Power and Moto G30 with a near-Stock Android 11 OS right out of the box.

 Moto G30 is priced at Rs 10,999 for the lone 4GB RAM + 64GB storage variant.
 The phone comes in Dark Pearl and Pastel Sky colours.
 The Moto G10 Power, on the other hand, carries a price tag of Rs 9,999 for the single 4GB RAM + 64GB storage mode.